Six Tips for Lenders Foreclosing a Shopping Center

 Sometimes borrowers who develop large tracts of land obtain entitlements such as impact fee credits in the names of an affiliate as master developer.
 In such instances, entitlements may not be included in the description of the mortgaged property, and they don't necessarily run with the title to the property that is being foreclosed.

 In addition, if the property is only a portion of the larger development, the master developer may have retained approval rights over redevelopment.
 These issues frequently take time to address, so it can be advantageous to do so early on.

 If you wait until after the foreclosure is complete and you are the owner of the property, these issues may be more costly to address.
 You may end up carrying the property for longer, or taking a large price reduction when you resell it.

 It is not uncommon for shopping centers to share such infrastructure with outparcels that are separately owned.
-In the economic boom that preceded the recession, it is surprising how many mortgage loans were made without lenders verifying that all necessary beneficial easements were in place and insured as part of the title to the mortgaged property.
+In the economic boom that preceded the current downturn, it is surprising how many mortgage loans were made without lenders verifying that all necessary beneficial easements were in place and insured as part of the title to the mortgaged property.

 Review any restrictive covenants, development agreements and similar documents affecting the title to the property to determine if there are any violations or other issues presented that can be cured.
 You can bet that a prospective purchaser will be doing so after the foreclosure.

 Addressing these potential issues at the commencement of a foreclosure provides more time to solve them.
 A prospective purchaser is sure to pay less for the property if they have to fix these issues.

 Unpaid real estate taxes and Community Development District (CDD) assessments can frequently be issues with distressed property.
 By state law, they constitute a first lien on the property and will survive a mortgage foreclosure (meaning that the purchaser will have to pay them after acquiring the property if they want to keep it).